It’s easy to get caught up in home-buying excitement. These strategies can help you avoid signing on for more house than you can afford.

 - Factor in new homeowner expenses.
 When Sarah Phillips¶ and her husband decided to buy after renting in Geneva, Illinois, they created a budget that covered not only what they needed for the deposit, down payment, closing costs, and realtor fees, but also “back-end-of-the-sale purchases,” such as bathroom fixtures and new furnishings.

-Planning for the costs of small upgrades and furnishing your home will help you make the most of your purchase, says Bertman.
-“Everyone likes to put their own stamp on a house.” - Factor in your variable spending.
+- Factor in your variable spending.
 Regular monthly bills, such as utilities and auto insurance, are easy to remember.
 “It’s the cost of living expenses that people leave off, such as going to the movies, dining out, staying in a hotel for travel, or attending a concert,” says Haley.
 Other culprits often missed include travel, birthday gifts, and holiday shopping.

 - Stay sane.
 Keeping home-buying emotions in check can be challenging.
 Phillips and her husband, in their 50s, sought to “think strategically, not emotionally.
 We had to think about the next big financial step—retirement,” says Phillips.
 They committed to walk away from houses priced outside of their budget.
 “Having an abundance mind-set helps,” she notes.
 “There are always other homes if this one doesn't work out.”